JavaScript is required

 Scaling up learnings

-In October 2019, the findings from our trials at St Vincent’s Hospital, Western, Eastern and Northern Health services will be published in a new Communications Toolkit for health services.
+In October 2019, the findings from our trials at St Vincent’s Hospital, Western, Eastern and Northern Health services were published in a new Communications Toolkit for health services(opens in a new window).

 Our findings will help health services better engage with patients by shedding light on some key questions such as: